cterdam/dotfiles/README.md

 - After macOS update, some things fall apart.
 E.g. `git` disappears.

-  - Reinstall Xcode Command Line Tools tools by running `xcode-select --install`.
+  - Reinstall Xcode Command Line Tools tools with `xcode-select --install`.

 - COC Java plugin crashes.

   - This happens when the language server is started on the same directory multiple times.
 Just clear cache with `:CocCommand java.clean.workspace`.

 - A different Java version is needed.

   - Any Java LTS version should work just fine, but if for any reason a lower version of Java is needed (e.g. Search Engines course), then the `jdt` for `coc-java` might not work correctly.
 In that case follow [this issue][JAVAISSUE] to replace the automatically-downloaded `jdt` with an older version which works with lower versions of Java.
 Specifically,

     ```
     Version 57 of JDT Lang Sever works fine